uviclibraries/twine/github.md

   - Find your **index.html** or **index** file your local hard drive, and then **select** the file, and the press the **Open** button.
   - After the file finishes uploading, scroll to the bottom of the page, and click on the green **Commit changes** button.
   - Congratulations, you’ve uploaded your first file to your new GitHub repository!<br>
+{: .step}

+Step 4
+{: .label .label-step}
-4. Create an Images Directory to store photos in for your web page or twine story.
+Create an Images Directory to store photos in for your web page or twine story.
 This is necessary for personal photos that aren’t already publicly available on the web (if you’d like you can watch this narrated video of [how to create an image directory](https://youtu.be/FvCsnUgAdWA){:target="_blank"}:
   - Click on the **Add file** drop down menu.<br>
   <img src="images/github-images-folder.gif" alt="GitHub Images Folder animated gif"><br>
   - Then select **Create new file**.<br>